 Formally, the EFR task can be defined as follows: Let $U= [u_1, u_2, ..., u_n]$ be a sequence of $n$ utterances in a dialogue conversation $D$ uttered by $m$ distinct speakers $S = \{s_1, s_2, ..., s_m\}$.
 As the conversation progresses within a dialogue, these speakers utter their views or feelings in response to the previous utterances.
 For each utterance $u^{s_j}_i$ in the dialogue, we have an associated emotion $E^{s_j}_i \in$ \{\textit{anger}, \textit{fear}, \textit{disgust}, \textit{sad}, \textit{happy}, \textit{surprise}, \textit{neutral}\}, i.e., $E^{s_j}_i = f_E(u^{s_j}_i)$.
-Consequently, if the emotion expressed in utterance $u^{s_j}_i$ flips w.r.t the speaker $s_j$'s last utterance $u^{s_j}_l$, there might be a set of associated trigger-utterances $u_k$, $1 \le k \le i$, responsible for the emotion flip of $s_j$, i.e., $[..., u_k, ...] = f_T(u^{s_j}_i)$.
+Consequently, if the emotion expressed in utterance $u^{s_j}_i$ flips w.r.t the speaker $s_j$'s last utterance $u^{s_j}_l$, there might be a set of associated trigger-utterances $u_k$, $1 \le k \le i$, responsible for the emotion-flip of $s_j$, i.e., $[..., u_k, ...] = f_T(u^{s_j}_i)$.
 In case of no emotion-flip, we associate a `\textit{non-trigger}' label to the current utterance.

 \paragraph{\bf Novel Frameworks for ERC and EFR} We propose a masked memory network based framework for ERC and a Transformer-based model for EFR.
-Our ERC architecture effectively fuses the dialogue-level global conversational context and the speaker-level local conversation context to learn an enhanced representation for each utterance.
+Our ERC architecture effectively fuses the dialogue-level global conversational and speaker-level local conversational contexts to learn an enhanced representation for each utterance.
 Furthermore, we employ a memory network \cite{end2end:mem:net:subakhtar:nips:2015} to leverage the historical relationship among all the previous utterances and their associated emotions as additional information.
-We hypothesize that the memory content at state $t$ can model the dialogue-level emotion dynamics among the speakers so far, and thus it can be a vital piece of information for the future utterances corresponding to the states $t+y$, where $y = 1,\cdots,n-t$.
+We hypothesize that the memory content at state $t$ can model the dialogue-level emotional dynamics among the speakers so far.
+Thus, it can be a vital piece of information for the future utterances corresponding to the states $t+y$, where $y = 1,\cdots,n-t$.
 On the other hand, we propose a Transformer-based model for EFR.
-We model the EFR task as an instance-based trigger classification, i.e., for each target (position of emotion-flip) utterance, we predict \textit{trigger}/\textit{non-trigger} for all the past utterances.
+We model the EFR task as an instance-based trigger classification, i.e., for each target (position of emotion-flip) utterance, we predict \textit{trigger/non-trigger} for all the past utterances.